If importing an audio or video file fails or shows an error message, you're likely encountering a browser issue.

 If you're experiencing internet connection issues, Otter may not have properly loaded.
-Refresh your browser and then try to import files again.
+Reload the web page and then try to import files again.

 9. Reduce the size of your file

 You can import large files in Otter, but if they are too large, they might not import properly.
 You can import files as long as they're less than 5GB in size and you don't exceed your monthly limit.

 11. Check your virus scanning or security software